ChrisPenner/wc/README.md

 | max mem. | 1.85 MB   | 3.97 MB                |

 From here we can see that we're actually getting pretty close!
-Considering we've cloned `wc` in a high-level garbage collected language in less than 50 lines of code I'd say we're doing alright!
+Considering we've cloned `wc` in a high-level garbage collected language in around 80 lines of code I'd say we're doing alright!

 ## Using our Cores